YOU DON’T NEED SIGHT TO SET TWO GUINNESS WORLD RECORDS

 This has allowed Juan to indulge his love of outdoor hiking and travel to over a dozen countries on four continents.

-Juan is based out of Vienna, Austria with his wife, Nina, and travels to the United States at the school breaks to spend time with his sons Andrew and Matthew.
+Juan is based out of Vienna, Austria with his wife, Nina, and travels to the U.S. at the school breaks to spend time with his sons Andrew and Matthew.

 Among his many accomplishments, Juan has/was: